Electroweak Multi-Higgs Production: A Smoking Gun for the Type-I Two-Higgs-Doublet Model: Signal isolation

-\begin{enumerate}[leftmargin=*] \item The dominant signal process is $q\bar{q} \to A_1 H \to A_1 A_2 A_3 \to 4b+X$, so each event should contain at least six $b$--tagged jets.
-We combined these into three $b$--jet pairs and selected the combination for which the invariant mass of each pair lied within the $m_A$ window and also satisfied the $\bar{\alpha}$-cut.\footnote{We note here that the reconstruction efficiency for all the Higgs bosons can be further improved by imposing $\bar{\alpha} < 0.1$ and some other selection criteria noted in \cite{CMS:2022usq}.
+\item The dominant signal process is $q\bar{q} \to A_1 H \to A_1 A_2 A_3 \to 4b+X$, so each event should contain at least six $b$--tagged jets.
+We combined these into three $b$--jet pairs and selected the combination for which the invariant mass of each pair lied within a 45\,GeV window around $m_A$, and also satisfied the $\bar{\alpha}$-cut.\footnote{We note here that the reconstruction efficiency for all the Higgs bosons can be further improved by imposing $\bar{\alpha} < 0.1$ and some other selection criteria used in \cite{CMS:2022usq}.
 However, due to the large cross section of the QCD background, simulating it for such a strong selection cut would require much more substantial computational resources.}

 \item The $p_T$ of each $b$--jet pair was obtained by summing the 4--momenta of the two $b$--jets in it.
 Out of the three pairs, we identified the one with the highest $p_T$ as the prompt $A_1$.
 The remaining system of 4 $b$--jets then corresponded to the $A_2A_3$ pair from $H$ decay, and its invariant mass thus reconstructed the $m_H$.